 1. Ear infection

-One of the main causes of a blocked ear is ear infection (also known as otitis).
-This happens because the ear canal is inflamed and prevents sounds from going through to the inner ear, causing the clogged ear feeling.
+One of the most common causes of a blocked ear is an ear infection (also known as otitis).
+The clogged feeling occurs when the ear canal becomes swollen and prevents sounds from reaching the inner ear.

-The most common symptoms of an ear infection, besides a clogged ear, include low fever, redness in the ear, itchiness, and even fluid coming out of the ear.
-Even though otitis is more common in children, it can happen at any age.
+Other symptoms associated with ear infections include a low-grade fever, redness in the ear, itchiness, and discharge.
+Otitis is more common in children, but it can happen at any age.

 2. Earwax build-up

-Labyrinthitis does not generally have a cure, as it can peak at certain times throughout the years.
-However, treatment with medication recommended by an ENT doctor can help to relieve symptoms, improving quality of life.
+This condition generally does not have a cure and it flares up at certain points over the years.
+However, treatment and monitoring by a doctor can help to relieve symptoms and improve quality of life.

 This is not a common ear problem but it is one that may happen in people who have recurrent ear infections.
-Cholesteatoma is an abnormal skin growth inside the ear canal, which causes a cyst and prevents sound from coming through, causing the sensation of a clogged ear.
+Cholesteatoma is an abnormal skin growth inside the ear canal, which leads to the formation of a cyst that prevents sound from coming through.
+This cyst causes the sensation of a clogged ear.

-What to do: most of the time the ENT doctor will recommend drops to relieve symptoms, but a small surgery may also be necessary to remove the cyst and stop the symptoms permanently.
+What to do: Most times, the doctor will prescribe ear drops to relieve mild symptoms, however a minor procedure may be necessary to permanently remove the cyst.

 This is a relatively rare disease that affects the inner ear and causes symptoms like clogged ears, loss of hearing, dizziness, and constant buzzing.
-This disease is not known to have a specific cause, but it seems to be more frequent among people between the ages of 20 and 50.
+This specific cause for this disease is not completely known, but it seems to be more frequent among people between the ages of 20 and 50.